 Introduction

 The small hive beetle Aethina tumida belongs to the family Nitidulidae of order Coleoptera.
-Small hive beetles are native to sub-Saharan Africa, where they live as scavengers and symbionts in colonies of African sub species of Apis mellifera L (Neumann and Elzen, 2004).
+Small hive beetles are native to sub-Saharan Africa, where they live as scavengers and symbionts in colonies of African sub species of Apis mellifera L. (Neumann and Elzen, 2004).
 The small hive beetle is a common and most harmful bee pest worldwide.
 It was first found in Asia in the Philippines in 2014, South Korea in 2016, and China in 2017 (Papach et al., 2023).
 SHB was recorded in the bee hives in Madhuban apiary (22.8282637°N, 88.5188295°E) located in Amdanga, North 24 Parganas district in West Bengal, India (Jhikmik, 2024).
 It infests and attack honeybee colonies of Apis mellifera Linnaeus and Apis cerana Fabricius, as well as those of stingless and bumble bees.
 SHB is serious threat to beekeeping, and its spread around the world is of great concern.
 The small hive beetle primarily lives within the beehive and they are fed on pollen, honey and dead bees.
 The colonization can cause severe damage to honeycomb, stored honey and pollen.

 Bapatla is situated at an altitude of 8 meters (26 feet) from the coast of the Bay of Bengal Chirala, is a town in Andhra Pradesh, India, is located at an altitude of 3 meters (9.8 feet) from the coast of the Bay of Bengal.
 Bapatla and Chirala are in the Bapatla district of Andhra Pradesh, India.
 Migratory beekeeping is becoming increasingly popular in Andhra Pradesh.
 Migratory beekeeping involves moving honeybee colonies (hives) from one location to another to take advantage of different flowering periods of different crops and other plants and nectar and pollen sources.
 Beekeepers move the honey bee colonies particularly A. mellifera to the surrounding areas of mandals of Gannavaram, Ponnur, Tenali, Chirala and Bapatla in the months of October-November months every year to increase honey production and improve the overall honey yield from beekeeping operations.